Donate246/-For-all/README.md

 Welcome to a new day
 Enjoying world cup
 Keep making progress
-Who wins the world cup
+Who wins the World Cup
+Loving the game here